Jonah M Duckles

 Director of Membership and Technology, The Carpentries

-- Leading the growth and continued global expansion of the organizational membership program to over 75 member organizations and activities in 46 countries.
+- Lead membership sales growth and continued global expansion of the organizational membership program to over 75 member organizations and activities in 46 countries.

-- Demonstrated a sustaining business model for an impact-driven non-profit, with nearly US$ 1-million in recurring annual revenue.
+- Demonstrated a sustaining business model for an impact-driven non-profit, with stable annual subscription revenue.

 Executive Director, The Software Carpentry Foundation

 - Grew the impact and reach of an international open source community of 1,500 trained instructors, delivering in-person workshops for 40k learners worldwide.